-Much like how Isle of Palms has a wealth of marine life to see, the island is also renowned for its extensive wildlife—particular its birding grounds.
+Much like how the Isle of Palms has a wealth of marine life to see, the island is also renowned for its extensive wildlife—particularly its birding grounds.
 Read on below to find out more about birding in Isle of Palms!

 See the Wild Birds of Isle of Palms Firsthand!